What is TDS in Water and What are its Harmful Effects?

 Pure Aqua specializes in reverse osmosis and nanofiltration technology.
 Learn more about Pure Aqua’s standard line of packaged RO equipment.

-It is important to frequently test water for TDS.
-One major benefit of reducing or treating TDS is that it will influence the taste in drinking water.
-If the TDS level is too low the water can have a flat taste and water with high levels of TDS could have a bitter, metallic, or salty taste or may carry chloramines, chlorine, etc. Therefore, the goal is to have a moderate level of TDS to give drinking water a pleasant taste as well as to eliminate harmful chemicals.
-Once an adequate TDS level has been reached, the treated water can be used for a wide range of applications.
-TDS levels can have an impact on human health, aquariums, pools/spas, etc.
+One major advantage of reducing or treating the TDS level is that it will influence the taste in drinking water.
+The goal is to have a moderate level of total dissolved solids to give drinking water a pleasant taste as well as to eliminate harmful chemicals.
+Once an adequate water TDS level has been reached, the treated water can be used for a wide range of applications.